-

 - Harvesting of tea buds: Harvesting takes place in early spring, when the buds reach their maximum size and are covered with soft fluff.

-- Fermentation Fixation: After picking, the tea leaves undergo a short fermentation process which gives the tea its characteristic reddish hue and sweet taste.
+- Fermentation Fixation: After picking, the tea leaves undergo a short fermentation period, which gives the tea its characteristic reddish hue and sweet taste.

-- Drying: The final stage is drying, which allows you to preserve all the beneficial properties of the tea.
+- Drying: The final stage is drying, which allows preserving all the beneficial properties of the tea.

 Taste and aroma

-Jin Mudan Hong Cha has a rich and complex taste.
-It harmoniously combines sweet honey notes, light fruity sourness and floral aromas.
+Jin Mudan Hong Cha has a rich and complex flavor.
+It harmoniously combines sweet honey notes, light fruity acidity, and floral aromas.
 The infusion has an amber color and a velvety texture.
-The aftertaste is long and pleasant, with a slight nutty hue.
+The finish is long and pleasant, with a slight nutty note.

 Main taste characteristics: